shd101wyy/Yo/DESIGN.md

 # Language Design

-A multi-paradigm, general-purpose, compiled programming language that compiles to LLVM IR.
+**Mo** is functional, general-purpose, compiled programming language that compiles to LLVM IR.

-**Mo** language is has TypeScript-like syntax, combined with algebraic effects.
+The **Mo** language has a minimal syntax design that looks like TypeScript, combined with algebraic effects and an efficient type system.

+Please note that **Mo** language is **immutable** by default, and it is not a goal to be a "pure" functional language.
+Our goal is to be a practical language that is easy to use and easy to learn.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->